 Senate Appropriations Committee Advances Spending Bills With Illinois Priorities Secured By Durbin, Duckworth

-CHICAGO – U.S. Senate Majority Whip Dick Durbin (D-IL), a member of the Senate Appropriations Committee, and U.S. Senator Tammy Duckworth (D-IL) today announced that the Senate Appropriations Committee advanced three Fiscal Year 2024 appropriations bills for Commerce, Justice, Science and Related Agencies; Financial Services and General Government; and Legislative Branch.
+WASHINGTON – U.S. Senate Majority Whip Dick Durbin (D-IL), a member of the Senate Appropriations Committee, and U.S. Senator Tammy Duckworth (D-IL) today announced that the Senate Appropriations Committee advanced two Fiscal Year 2024 appropriations bills for Agriculture, Rural Development, Food and Drug Administration (FDA), and Related Agencies; and Military Construction, Veterans Affairs, and Related Agencies.
 Durbin and Duckworth worked to secure various priorities for Illinois in these appropriations bills, both through Congressionally Directed Spending requests and through the programmatic appropriations process.

 “Our state and our nation are stronger when we invest in our communities and families—and that’s what these bipartisan funding bills do,” Duckworth said.
-“I’m proud I was able to help secure critical support for projects all throughout our state that help keep our communities safe and support our working families.”
+“I’m proud I was able to help secure critical support for projects all throughout our state that expand healthcare access, improve our infrastructure, support our Veterans and keep our military strong.”

 These funding bills include the following Illinois priorities secured by Congressionally Directed Spending requests: